damilola-adeogun/BlockchainMedicalSystem_dapp/README.md

 To download the Ganache-CLI client, visit the following website and download the client software to your local computer: **https://truffleframework.com/ganache**

-To install the MetaMask add-in for Chrome, download the add-in at the following url: <a href="https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en" target="_blank">https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en</a>
+To install the MetaMask add-in for Chrome, download the add-in at the following url: **https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn?hl=en**

 ## Screenshots